I had an interesting conversation about sales copy with a couple of biz-owners the other day.

 Yes they can be ugly…

-But sales letters still work (like ‘gangbusters’, whatever the heck that actually means) in many markets, and are responsible for billions of dollars in sales every year for big publishing houses and growing businesses alike.
+But sales letters still work (like ‘gangbusters’, whatever the heck that actually means) in many markets, and are responsible for billions of dollars in sales every year for big publishing houses, affiliate marketers and growing businesses alike.

 But the old-skool sales tactics in some sales letters make many people uncomfortable.